acmoles/portfolio/portfolio/projects/toucan-research.md

 ## Detailing a candidate

-My next steps were to refine the Toucanoo prototype by taking action on test feedback and improving the visual design.
+My next steps were to refine the Toucanoo colouring sheet prototype by taking action on test feedback and improving the visual design.

 </template>